aihehuo/aihehuo_mcp/manual_test.md

 3. The server will also provide these prompts:
    - `pitch` - Create a compelling 60-second elevator pitch based on your validated business model
+   - `business_plan` - Create a comprehensive business plan for your startup

 4. The server will also provide these resources:
    - `aihehuo://current_user/profile` - Get brief current user profile (id, name, industry, city, bio) with tool reference